 - Consider all the characters.
 It seems they all have some foolish aspects.
 Which character, in your eyes, is the most foolish?
 Why?

-In The Importance of Being Earnest, the crux of Wilde’s humor depends on inversion of common sense and juxtaposition of random elements.
+In The Importance of Being Earnest, the crux of Wilde’s humor depends on the inversion of common sense and the juxtaposition of random elements.